b-zuj/portfolio_page-vue/README.md

 - contact form with custom backend

 **Currently working on:**
-- replacing svg for png in parallax and adding jquery script to handle scrolling
+- replacing svg for png in parallax

 ## Available Scripts
 In the project directory, you can run: